So… What is Rabbit Heart?

 Posted in General/holistic with tags , , , , , , , , , , on March 12, 2010 by salamanderjack

 Rabbit Heart is a game concept based around the player/character of a young girl, called Ululu who finds herself lost in a strange world of flying galleons, tentacled monsters and abandoned cities and whose only ally is a semi sentient Exo-Suit that reminds her of the toy rabbit she had lost.
-Our (Gareth Sleightholme and Paul Starkey) plan is to use this site to host all the artwork (and our growing team of collaborators) produce as we work out the details of the overall visual concept and game content.
+Our plan is to use this site to host all the artwork we (and our growing team of collaborators) produce as we work out the details of the overall visual concept and game content.

 We hope to include everything from very rough and scrappy sketches through to fully finished colour renders and maybe even some 3D models and level maps.